Solomon333/DrumKit-Vanila-JavaScript-a-y/README.md

 - Play drum sound using the keybord and mouse.

-- javaScript drum sound kit.
+- JavaScript drum sound kit.

 - DOM manipulation.